hturnbull93/auth-app-rails/README.md

 In `config/initializers/session_store.rb`:

-Configure a session store for a cookie store, key of '\_authentication_app' (name of the cookie), and the domain (localhost:3001 for now).
+Configure a session store for a cookie store, key of '_authentication_app' (name of the cookie), and the domain (placeholder for now).

+Used an if else statement to set this based on the environment (production or otherwise).

 ### Routes